Pennsylvania visits Mincy and George Mason - WTOP News

 Fairfax, Virginia; Sunday, 5 p.m.
 EST

-BOTTOM LINE: George Mason takes on Pennsylvania after Kory Mincy scored 26 points in George Mason’s 86-79 win against the Loyola (MD) Greyhounds.
+BOTTOM LINE: George Mason plays Pennsylvania after Kory Mincy scored 26 points in George Mason’s 86-79 victory over the Loyola (MD) Greyhounds.

 The Patriots have gone 9-0 at home.
-George Mason is 8-0 when it turns the ball over less than its opponents and averages 11.3 turnovers per game.
+George Mason is sixth in the A-10 scoring 80.0 points while shooting 48.0% from the field.

-The Quakers are 1-3 in road games.
-Pennsylvania has a 2-3 record against teams over .500.
+The Quakers are 1-3 on the road.
+Pennsylvania ranks sixth in the Ivy League with 23.5 defensive rebounds per game led by TJ Power averaging 6.2.

-George Mason’s average of 7.3 made 3-pointers per game is 1.0 fewer made shot on average than the 8.3 per game Pennsylvania allows.
-Pennsylvania has shot at a 44.3% rate from the field this season, 3.6 percentage points greater than the 40.7% shooting opponents of George Mason have averaged.
+George Mason makes 48.0% of its shots from the field this season, which is 3.7 percentage points higher than Pennsylvania has allowed to its opponents (44.3%).
+Pennsylvania averages 7.8 made 3-pointers per game this season, 0.3 fewer makes per game than George Mason gives up.

-TOP PERFORMERS: Mincy is shooting 48.5% from beyond the arc with 2.7 made 3-pointers per game for the Patriots, while averaging 18.1 points and 3.9 assists.
-Riley Allenspach is shooting 55.9% and averaging 13.2 points over the last 10 games.
+TOP PERFORMERS: Mincy is averaging 18.1 points and 3.9 assists for the Patriots.
+Riley Allenspach is averaging 13.2 points and 6.9 rebounds while shooting 55.9% over the last 10 games.

-TJ Power averages 2.0 made 3-pointers per game for the Quakers, scoring 15.4 points while shooting 37.9% from beyond the arc.
-Ethan Roberts is shooting 37.1% and averaging 13.4 points over the last 10 games.
+Ethan Roberts is averaging 18 points for the Quakers.
+Power is averaging 16.3 points over the last 10 games.

 LAST 10 GAMES: Patriots: 9-1, averaging 79.4 points, 31.8 rebounds, 13.7 assists, 6.5 steals and 3.8 blocks per game while shooting 48.3% from the field.
 Their opponents have averaged 65.7 points per game.